 If alcohol is to be served at any function at any of the facilities, the Owner must provide an insurance rider (Certificate of Insurance) naming Great Park Neighborhoods Community Association and Management as Additional Insured parties, providing liability insurance coverage in an amount no less than $1,000,000.00 in order to reserve the facilities for my event.

-The rental fee and damage/compliance deposit must be paid at the time the reservation is made.
+The rental fee and security deposit must be paid at the time the reservation is made.
 A guard attendant fee, if applicable, is also due at the time of the reservation.
 Deposit amounts will be returned by mail following the event, less any offsets made by the Master Association (e.g., cleaning charges, repairs costs, fines, etc).
 Rental fees are non-refundable and will be retained by the Master Association if the event is cancelled within twenty-one (21) days of the event, or due to the Owner’s failure to submit proper proof of insurance.
 Reservation fees and deposit amounts can be obtained from Management.

-Failure to follow all Facility Reservation and Use Rules constitutes a violation of these Rules and Regulations.
-Violations of any of these Rules and Regulations (including a violation of the Facility Use Agreement) may result in closing down the reserved event/party.
-Any violation(s) of these Rules and Regulations may result in one or more of the following: a) the loss of some or all of the deposit; b) the imposition of additional fines/penalties (e.g., a Compliance Assessment); c) suspension of the Owner’s right to reserve Master Association recreational amenities in the future; and d) such other and additional actions as the Directors determines to be appropriate, after Notice and Hearing.
+Failure to follow all Facility Reservation and Use Rules and/or the Facility Use Agreement constitutes a violation of these Rules and Regulations.
+Violations of any of these Rules and Regulations may result in closing down the reserved event/party; the loss of some or all of the deposit; the imposition of additional fines/penalties (e.g., a Compliance Assessment); suspension of the Owner’s right to reserve Master Association recreational amenities in the future; and such other and additional actions as the Board of Directors determines to be appropriate, after Notice and Hearing.

-All musicians, D.J.’s, equipment, stereos and speakers must be confined to the interior of any clubhouse building.
+All musicians, D.J.s, equipment, stereos and speakers must be confined to the interior of any clubhouse building.
 Amplification and music is not allowed to project outdoors.
 Clubhouse doors must remain closed during the time of the reservation.
-All reservations involving music or amplified sound cannot exceed the clubhouse building capacity in total attendance.
-If the reservation includes music and/or amplified sound, no exterior portion of any clubhouse facility can be reserved.
+Volume must be maintained within acceptable levels at all times as determined by Association staff or an authorized representative.

 All music and amplified sound must be turned off no later than 10:00 P.M.

+Outdoor music may be permitted in designated areas at specific parks per the Reservation Form and Facility Use Agreement.
+All outdoor music is subject to a two (2) hour time block and must end no later than sunset.
+Volume must be maintained within acceptable levels at all times as determined by Association staff or an authorized representative.
+Please contact Management for further information regarding designated facilities where outdoor music is permitted.

 Evening reservations must terminate at 11:45 P.M, including clean-up time.